NVIDIA/bare-metal-manager-core/book/src/kubernetes/bootstrap.md

 VPC has three `charts` that are installed and upgraded separately.

 1. `vpc-crds` - CRD definitions for VPC.
 These are maintained in a separate `chart `  to allow upgrades without impacting VPC itself
-2. `vpc` - The actual softare VPC.
+2. `vpc` - The actual software VPC.
 3. `vpc-site` - Site-specific VPC resources such as `administration-resource-group` and  `configurationResourcePool`

 ```sh